adrian-gabor/python-project/README.md

 # python-project

 Barcfelona to chuj
-A nie, to jednak ¿¹rcik
+A nie, to jednak Å¼Å¡rcik
+asxas